melissa-c/Comms/README.md

 # Comms Companion
 A communication tool for children with alternative abilities in speech and language.

+## Review

+### package.json
+Seems to be a mishmash of slush pages and the express generator.
+Slush pages is for scaffolding client side apps that can be browserified into a bunch of static files (html, css and js.)

+- start script uses nodemon which is fine for dev but not for deploying it to heroku.
+Just a heads up.
+- changed the test script to remove smokestack and removed it from dependencies
+- dist, push and deploy scripts don't make sense for this project.
+Removed.
+- build script makes the bundle file in the root but watch is bundling into the client folder.
+Changed the build script to copy watch.
+- superagent is an unused dependency
+- budo is unused.
+- ghpages is unused

+### Testing

+### Server.js
+Hardcoding the db connection string is smelly.
+Load the config from the knexfile.

+Using postgres for dev is a bit annoying and doesn't work on my machine, whereas sqlite might have been an easier choice for a new dev.
+Don't bother changing it but just know that it does make a difference for someone new coming to the project.

+Ha!
+Just realised knex is totally unused!
+Why are you using pg instead of knex?

 ##Planning
 Schematics, learning objectives, technology, roles, schedules.